ksjae/General-Text-Game-Engine/Shared/README.md

 !PLAYER ADD SPELL spell_name
 !PLAYER REMOVE ITEM item_name
 ```
-*not suppling name will result in something random added/removed instead.
+*not supplying name will result in something random added/removed instead.

 You can also spawn someone like a player but not interactable (say, a companion).
 ```